 Dependency Tracking¶

-- A writer is exclusive — it waits for all current readers and the previous writer to complete before starting
+- A writer is exclusive — it waits for all current readers and the previous writer to finish before starting.

-This is tracked at per-(component, group) granularity.
-A job writing Position for Fish entities does not block a job reading Position for Player entities, because they belong to different groups.
+Granularity is per (component type, group).
+A job writing Position for Fish entities does not block a job reading Position for Player entities — different groups.
+(See Groups & TagSets.)

 |---|---|---|